Connections-Business-Directory/Connections/README.md

 * OTHER: Remove usage of deprecated `getJavaScriptFooter()` method.
 * DEV: Add a few helper methods to cnCoordinates to create object from various supplied types.
 * DEV: Add `__String()` to cnCoordinates.

-= 8.27 08/31/2018 =
-* NEW: Add Algolia as a geocoding provider.
-* TWEAK: Default to Algolia to geocode address if the Google Maps API Server key has not been set in the settings.
-* TWEAK: Switch from the goMap library to the Leaflet library to provide mapping and geocoding when clicking the Geocode button while adding an address.
-* TWEAK: Default to Wikimedia Maps to display maps if the Google Maps API Browser key has not been set in the settings.
-* DEV: phpDoc corrections
-* DEV: A package.json update to remove grunt-phpdocumentor.

-= 8.26 08/20/2018 =
-* NEW: Introduce multiple service provider geocoding API.
-* NEW: Refactor entry action to geocode addresses to utilize the new multiple service provider geocode API.
-* TWEAK: Tweak to `cnEntry_Collection_Item::__isset()` and `cnEntry_Collection_Item::__get()` so empty() calls return values as expected.
-* TWEAK: Remove duplicate code in `cnAddress` by extending it using `cnEntry_Collection_Item` to match the other entry object types.
-* TWEAK: Add toArray method to cnCoordinates.
-* TWEAK: Move country an coordinates to the Model folder.
-* TWEAK: Move cnTimezone to Model folder.
-* TWEAK: Update user-agent sent when doing plugin update check.
-* TWEAK: Update dependencies registry to account for file path changes.
-* TWEAK: Remove old geocoding functions.
-* DEV: phpDoc additions and corrections.

-= 8.25.1 08/06/2018 =
-* BUG: Add limit parameter to `cnOutput::getDateBlock()` to correct index not defined PHP notice.
-* DEV: phpDoc correction.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)